jadeleiyu/jadeleiyu.github.io/main.md

-My current research involves developing computational models of lexical creativity that supports automated inference and generation of innovative language use, e.g., noun-to-verb class extension and verb syntactic frame extension.
+My current research involves developing computational models of lexical creativity that support automated inference and generation of innovative language use, e.g., noun-to-verb class extension and verb syntactic frame extension.
 My approach draws on a combination of deep generative and Bayesian probabilistic models, as well as cognitive